GeraldineCab/product-registry-system/README.md

 ___

-Please read the recommendations below so that you can access to it and test it
+Please read the recommendations below so that you can access to it and start using it

 #### ⚠️ Installation steps
 1. Download the source code from this repository